manferlo81/bundlib/README.md

 A Zero-configuration, automatic javascript library bundler using [Typescript](#) and [Rollup.js](#)

-> :warning: Bundlib is still under active development
+> :warning: Bundlib is still under active development, if you find any issue/bug please open a new issue.

 ## A bit of history